broadinstitute/rawls/README.md

 ```sh
 sh run-context/local/scripts/firecloud-setup.sh
 ```
 Note: this script will offer to set up configuration for several other services as well.
 You can skip those if you only want to set up configuration for Rawls.
-If this is your first time running Rawls or rendering congiguration files, you will want to run through the "Setup vault" step.
+If this is your first time running Rawls or rendering configuration files, you will want to run through the "Setup vault" step.

 *  The `/etc/hosts` file on your machine must contain this entry (for calling Rawls endpoints):
 ```sh